Ajayi108/Housing-price-prediction/README.md

 cd .\rasa_chatbot\
 ```

-- Run the commands `rasa train` on the terminal if the rasa model is unavailable.
+- Run the commands `rasa train` on the terminal.
 ```
 rasa train
 ```